AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-mgmt-overview/get-started-resource-management.md

 <li>The Time Off calendar of the users must be up to date. </li>
 <li> <p>The following is recommended for the Resource Planner when applying the Project and Role views: </p>
 <ul>
-<li> <p>You must associate projects with Resource Pools.<br>For information about associating projects with Resource Pools, see <a href="../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-projects-and-templates.md" class="MCXref xref" xrefformat="{para}">Associate resource pools with projects and templates in Adobe Workfront</a>.</p> </li>
+<li> <p>You must associate projects with Resource Pools.<br>For information about associating projects with Resource Pools, see <a href="../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-projects-and-templates.md" class="MCXref xref" xrefformat="{para}">Associate resource pools with projects and templates</a>.</p> </li>
 </ul> </li>
-<li> <p>Your must designate a Resource Manager on your projects and they must have the correct access to budget resources when using the Scheduling tools. </p> <p>For information about the access needed to budget resources, see the article <a href="../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md" class="MCXref xref" xrefformat="{para}">Access needed to budget resources</a>.</p> </li>
+<li> <p>Your must designate a Resource Manager on your projects and they must have the correct access to budget resources when using the Scheduling tools. </p> <p>For information about the access needed to budget resources, see the article <a href="../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md" class="MCXref xref" xrefformat="{para}">Access needed to budget resources in&nbsp;Adobe Workfront</a>.</p> </li>
 <li> <p>You must assign the tasks and issues in your system to job roles, teams, or users.</p> </li>
 <li>You must specify a valid value for Planned Hours and Duration for all tasks in your system.<br>For information about Planned Hours, see the article <a href="../../manage-work/tasks/task-information/planned-hours.md" class="MCXref xref" xrefformat="{para}">Planned Hours overview</a>.<br>For information about Duration, see the article <a href="../../manage-work/tasks/taskdurtn/task-duration-and-duration-type.md" class="MCXref xref" xrefformat="{para}">Overview of Task Duration and Duration Type</a>.</li> <!--
 <li data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">When using the Legacy Resource Planning tools, your projects must include Resource Estimates in the Business Case.<br>For information about using Resource Estimates in the Business Case, see the article <a href="../../manage-work/projects/define-a-business-case/apply-legacy-pools-to-business-case.md" class="MCXref xref" xrefformat="{para}">Estimate project resources by applying Legacy Resource Pools to the Business Case </a></li>